 Using soil charcoal as a proxy of fire relies on radiocarbon dating charcoal fragments found within specific soil contexts and depths (i.e., Gavin et al. 2007).
 Radiocarbon dating, however, is an imperfect approach: the technique is expensive, and may overestimate the realistic age of a fire if the wood material itself is old enough at the time of burning (referred to as the inbuilt age error) (Gavin et al. 2003, Harmon et al. 1986).
 Despite those limitations, the use of radiocarbon dated charcoal material as a proxy of fire activity persists, particularly in systems without alternative reliable archives (Gavin et al. 2003).

 The characteristics and dynamics of the coast redwood fire regime across millennium remains uncertain (Varner and Jules 2017).
 The mesic nature of redwood forest structure and the frequent precipitation in Northern California suggest infrequent burning, yet existing tree ring records reveal 30-year intervals between fire prior to Euro-American settlement (Stuart 1987, Brown and Swetnam 1994, Brown et al. 1999, Brown and Baxter 2003, Stephens and Fry 2005, Norman 2007).
 Some studies suggest that the decadal fire intervals prior to Euro-American settlement are the result of First Nations burning habits (Sawyer et al. 2000).
 While native burning may certainly have contributed to frequent fire, coast redwoods possess fire-adapted traits such as basal and epicomics sprouting and thick bark that suggest a much longer co-existence with frequent fire (Sawyer et al. 2000).
 Current increases in the intensity and frequency of wildfires across the western United States have sparked concern about the consequences of frequent burning in coast redwood stands (Westerling et al. 2006, Fried at al. 2004).
-Despite their importance for XYZ few traditional paleoecological records of fire are available.
+Despite their importance for XYZ),, few traditional paleoecological records of fire are available.
 Additionally, redwood tree rings can be difficult to date (cite), and few lakes exist in the region with adequate sediment deposition (citation: me) highlighting the importance of using alternative techniques to accurately reconstruct stand fire dynamics.

 No previous research has evaluated either the carbon or pyrogenic carbon content of coast redwood mineral soils.
 Advances in charcoal and carbon quantification methods present a unique opportunity to investigate how fire has influenced characteristics of soil and carbon cycles within old growth coast redwood forests.
 To establish a baseline understanding of soil carbon and charcoal dynamics within coast redwoods, we asked the following research questions: 1) Is there a charcoal stratigraphy within mineral soils in old growth coast redwood forests?, 2) according to radiocarbon dates, how long can charcoal persist within old growth coast redwood soils? and 3) does pyrogenic carbon in redwood soils persist long enough to act as a record of fire history predating tree ring or historical records?
 To address those questions, we used radiocarbon dating and elemental analysis to evaluate the ages and distribution of soil charcoal and PyC in an old growth coast redwood forest in Northern California.

 2. Methods